St. Louis police union says it's lost faith in chief, asks governor to intervene

 The union, which represents about 1,100 officers, wanted a response from Parson within two hours.
 Roorda said the governor agreed with some of the requests and hasn't replied on others.
 For instance, Roorda pointed out that the governor sent the National Guard and highway patrol to help the city on Tuesday, and "there's more coming and we're very satisfied."

-Parson activated the Guard on Saturday and said Tuesday that he would "call up over 1,000 troops," but there's no public indication he made the move in response to union concerns.
+Parson activated the Guard on Saturday and said Tuesday that he would "call up over 1,000 troops," but not in response to union concerns.
+The governor said he was aware of Roorda's letter.
+"I’m aware of the situation," Parson said, "but no action on my part as we speak today.
+I just haven’t had time to do that."

 Roorda alleged that Hayden had no operational plan in responding to Monday's violence, in which fires were set and dozens of businesses damaged or burglarized.

 "We put together 180 officers from our (civil disobedience) team and had them standing out in the hot sun with no water and no way to move them around," Roorda said.
-"We didn't have buses, we had two 6-passenger vans to move 180 people around and one broke down.
-We finally got buses but not until 10 p.m.
-These officers were already spent."
+"We didn't have buses, we had two 6-passenger vans to move 180 people around and one broke down."
+Buses arrived later, but the "officers were already spent."

-Parson's office didn't immediately respond to a request for comment Wednesday about the letter.
-Parson said Tuesday that Hayden was among St. Louis leaders he met with earlier that day.
-Parson said he told local leaders, "We've got to find a solution to the behavior that's going on in the state of Missouri.
-It has to stop.
-And there has to be a difference between protesters being legally out there protesting and criminals disguised under the umbrella of a protest."
+Mayor Lyda Krewson issued a statement in support of the police chief.

+“Chief John Hayden has my full confidence and support.
+He has the right experience, professionalism, and temperament for these difficult times,” she said.
+“Now is not the time to continue to resurrect these personal attacks.
+We should all put this energy into keep[ing] our residents, neighborhoods, and businesses safe.”

 Chief Hayden provides an update on 4 of our officers who were struck by gunfire tonight during the downtown unrest. https://t.co/Ml1CgIikHf— St. Louis, MO Police (@SLMPD) June 2, 2020